-Managing projects in the office is challenging enough, but with everybody working remotely, you might have to take things on in a different way.
+Managing projects in the office is challenging enough, but with everybody working remotely, you’ll need to think strategically to effectively manage remote projects.

-A typical office structure presents many ways to drive your business projects forward.
-This includes meetings and quick status updates, or just by simply dropping by a colleague’s desk.
+A traditional office-based workplace offers many ways to drive business projects forward.
+This includes meetings and quick status updates or just by simply dropping by a colleague’s desk.
 However, in a remote working setup, managing projects remotely requires a different strategy.

-Of course there are similarities, and this doesn’t mean that you should dump all of the essentials of project management, but you might need to be more creative in coming up with the best ways to complete projects by specific deadlines.
+There are similarities between the two and while they are different, it doesn’t mean you should dump all project management essentials.
+Though you might need to be more creative in coming up with the best strategy to complete projects on time.

-To help with the move to remote working, here are a few best practices to get your project on the right track
+To help you successfully navigate managing remote projects, here are a few best practices to get you on the right track:

 Define the scope of your project